fundacionjala/enforce-gradle-plugin/_docs/delete.md

 ## Delete task

 #### **Objective**
-This task removes the components that exist in our  sales force organization
+This task removes the components that we have in our SalesForce organization, the components that will be removed should have no dependences.
+It is suggested to use the truncate task previously

 #### **Parameters**
 This task has four parameters called **excludes**, **files**, **validate** and **help**.